How to build an early-stage startup deck in Latin America

 Build your deck with that objective in mind.
 It is not for telling an investor everything there is to know about you, your business and the industry.

-Keep it short, interesting and exciting
+Keep it short, engaging, and exciting.

 10-14 slides max.

-Tell the story, get me excited
+Tell the story.
+Get me excited

 The deck should more or less be how you would tell your story if you were talking to someone.
 I should be able to read one slide, which gets me excited about the next slide.
 The slides should flow into each other, not in a random order.